-Before selecting a label solution, it is important to understand the differences between direct thermal and thermal transfer printing technologies.
+Before selecting a solution, it’s important to understand the differences between direct thermal and thermal transfer printing technologies, since this will be a major factor.
 Each method uses a thermal printhead that applies heat to the surface being marked.
-Thermal transfer printing uses a ribbon to produce durable, long-lasting images on a wide variety of materials.
-Direct thermal printing does not use a ribbon and instead creates the image directly on the printed material which has been designed to react to heat generated through the printheads.
+Thermal transfer printing uses a ribbon to produce durable, long-lasting images on a variety of materials.
+Direct thermal printing does not use a ribbon and instead creates the image directly on the printed material.

-In order to identify the optimal print technology, material and ribbon, and ensure that the label remains readable during the full lifespan of the items it is being used on and eventually be safely and appropriate disposed of, consider the following:
+To identify the optimal print technology and type of label material and ribbon, and ensure the image remains readable during its full lifespan and can eventually be safely and appropriately disposed of, consider the following:

 Knowing how long the label will need to be readable in addition to the environmental factors will help you identify the optimal solution.
-For example, if the label only requires readability for six months and does not need to resist chemicals, moisture, and abrasion, a direct thermal paper label would best meet your needs.
-However, if the label will be subjected to moderate chemicals and be on an item that will be stored outside for over three years, a specialty thermal transfer synthetic label would be required.
+For example, if it only requires readability for six months and does not need to resist chemicals, moisture, and abrasion, a direct thermal paper label would best meet your needs.
+However, if it will be subjected to moderate chemicals and be on an item that will be stored outside for over three years, a speciality thermal transfer synthetic label would be required.

 If your product will be subjected to the elements outdoors (rain, sun, cold, etc.), a thermal transfer synthetic material would be the optimal solution, as the label and the image provide the added durability required to survive these tough environmental factors.

 If an applicator is to be used, this must be known up front as the label must be cut differently so that it peels off properly from the liner.
-In addition, perforations are not always recommended as they change the stiffness characteristics of the label, making the label difficult to release from the liner.
+In addition, perforations are not always recommended as they change the stiffness characteristics, making it difficult to release from the liner.

-When a label will be exposed to moderate to extreme chemicals, a thermal transfer labeling solution is required.
+When a label will be exposed to moderate or extreme chemicals, a thermal transfer labeling solution is required.
 In the case of harsh and extreme chemicals, a high-durability resin ribbon is also recommended.

 Contact and rubbing will affect readability over time.
-If in your application, the label will come into contact with items that could scratch it and make it unreadable, a ribbon with a higher resin content will provide improved resistance.
+If the label will come into contact with items on a pallet or throughout shipment that could scratch it and make it unreadable, a ribbon with a higher resin content will provide improved resistance.

-The type and the shape of surface being labeled needs to be considered to ensure that the label remains adhered to the surface.
-Have you ever noticed that a specific label does not adhere as well to a plastic bin as it does to a cardboard box?
-This is because these items have a different surface energy.
-The shape of the surface is also important to consider.
-For example, small curved surfaces are also difficult to label, since they require a flexible material with a tight mandrel adhesive to make sure the label does not pull away from the surface.
+The type and shape of the surface being labeled needs to be considered to ensure adhesion to the surface.
+Different items have different surface energies.
+For example, small curved surfaces are more difficult to work with since they require a flexible material with a tight mandrel adhesive to make sure the barcode label does not pull away from the surface.

 If you’re like most enterprise-quality operations, you’ll likely have a mixture of thermal print solutions throughout your business, varying by need for speed, volume, quality and durability.

-But you’re also likely to have at least a few of your solutions be out-of-date in terms of getting the most for your budget and providing the most accurate and best customer experience.
+But you’re also likely to have at least a few of your solutions be out-of-date in terms of getting the most for your budget and providing the best customer experience.

-Download our free whitepaper to get a better idea of some technologies in labeling that might help you think of previously unknown possibilities – like the Zebra “Zip-Slip” that eliminates the need for a separate packing slip.
+Download our free whitepaper to get a better idea of technologies that might help you think of previously unknown possibilities – like the Zebra “Zip-Slip” that eliminates the need for a separate packing slip.

-And when you are ready to have a professional review your existing solutions and see how you can take advantage of new ones, the experts at Peak-Ryzex are available to assist you with your review and solution testing.
+And when you are ready to have a professional review your existing solutions and see how you can take advantage of new ones, the experts at Peak-Ryzex are available to assist.